akclifto/SER_Web-based-Applications/vocab.md

 Different types of State:

 - Application state: the lifecycle of your application process itself
 - User preferences state: understanding who the user is, what they want to do, and how they want to interact with the web app.
 - World State: info independent of a specific program
 - conversational state: the topic of the first video, below:

-`Conversational State`: represents a bounded "conversation" or interaction beteween a client and server.
+`Conversational State`: represents a bounded "conversation" or interaction between a client and server.

 Conversation state management, ranked from worst to best: